lassedtu/py-math-tools/README.md

 ## What’s Inside

-Right now, it includes a few basic algorithms, like finding the greatest common divisor (GCD) using the Euclidean algorithm but I’ll definitely keep adding more as I go.
+Right now, it includes a few basic algorithms, like finding the greatest common divisor (GCD) using the Euclidean algorithm, checking if a number is a prime number, but I’ll definitely keep adding more as I go.

 ### GCD